Rowlinsons Banner Image

 Lifetime gifts

-If you’re married or in a civil partnership you may gift your partner any sum you like as long as your partner resides in the UK.
-To anyone else, you can give a total of £3000 away per year.
-This is known as the annual exemption.
-You can also give as many smaller gifts of £250 as you like - so long as you haven’t used up your allowance for that person.
+If you’re married or in a civil partnership, you may gift your partner any sum you like, provided your partner resides in the UK.
+To anyone else, you can give a total of £3,000 away annually (known as the annual exemption).
+You can also give as many smaller gifts of £250 as you like, so long as you haven’t used up your allowance for that person.

-Larger gifts over the annual exemption may be subject to inheritance tax if you die within seven years of making the gift.
-These are known as potentially exempt transfers (PET) and will be free from inheritance tax if you survive seven years from making the gift.
+Greater gifts over the annual exemption (PETs) may be subject to Inheritance Tax if you die within seven years of making the gift.
+These will be free from Inheritance Tax if you survive seven years from making the gift.

 Setting up trusts

-There are several different types of trusts which can help with inheritance tax planning including gift and loan trusts and discounted gift trusts, to name two common ones.
+Several types of trusts can help with Inheritance Tax planning, including gift and loan trusts and discounted gift trusts.
 Each arrangement has different advantages and disadvantages.
-All types can be used to protect property or to provide financial support for children, with trustees overseeing the management of these.
+All types aim to protect property or financially support children, with trustees overseeing their management.

-Bare/absolute trust: With a bare or absolute trust, you name one or more specific beneficiaries at the creation of the trust.
-The trustees only have control until the beneficiaries turn 18 (or another specified date) and then the trust belongs to them.
+• Bare/absolute trust: With a bare or absolute trust, you name one or more specific beneficiaries upon its creation.
+The trustees only have control until the beneficiaries turn 18 (or another specified date), then the trust belongs to them.

-Discretionary trust: A discretionary trust is more flexible because you can still change the beneficiaries at a later date.
-This gives the trustees more control over the assets, which they can distribute at their discretion.
-However, any money transferred into a discretionary trust is a chargeable transfer and may be immediately chargeable for inheritance tax.
+• Discretionary trust: A discretionary trust is more flexible because you can still change the beneficiaries at a later date.
+It gives the trustees more control over the assets, which they can distribute at their discretion.
+However, any money transferred into a discretionary trust is a chargeable transfer and may be immediately chargeable for Inheritance Tax.

 Life insurance policies

-You can take out a life insurance premium and put it into a trust so that on your death the proceeds of the policy will be paid directly to your beneficiaries and won’t be included in your estate.
-This money can help to mitigate any inheritance tax due on the estate.
+You can take out a life insurance premium and put it into a trust so that on your death, the proceeds will be paid directly to your beneficiaries and won’t be included in your estate.
+This money can help to mitigate any Inheritance Tax due on the estate.

 Designating money to charity

-Anything that you leave to charity or a political party in your will is excluded from your estate for inheritance tax purposes.
-This means you can support a cause close to your heart while reducing the charge of IHT on your estate.
+Anything you leave to charity or a political party in your will is excluded from your estate for Inheritance Tax purposes.
+Therefore, you can support a cause close to your heart while reducing the charge of Inheritance Tax on your estate.
 You could even set up a charitable trust in your name and leave behind a legacy which helps support a worthy cause.

 Gifting property

-You can keep your home in the family by handing it over to your children while you’re still alive, but you must be aware that there are rules in place to stop you from simply gifting your home to avoid inheritance tax.
-You will have to sell your home to them at the current market value and pay them the current market value in rent if you want to remain living there, otherwise, it will be classed as a gift with reservation of benefit (GWROB) and may be counted in full for inheritance tax.
+You can keep your home in the family by handing it over to your children while you’re still alive, but you must be aware that there are rules to stop you from simply gifting your home to avoid Inheritance Tax.
+You will have to sell your home to them at the current market value and pay them the current market value in rent if you want to remain living there; otherwise, it will be classed as a gift with reservation of benefit and may count in full for Inheritance Tax.

 Can I give my assets away while I’m still alive?

-You can give away assets during your lifetime, but if you try and dispose of assets to exclude them from your estate for inheritance tax you may still be liable for IHT.
-This includes lifetime gifts over £3000.
-Rules on lifetime gifts are complicated so it’s important to get expert legal and financial advice.
+You can give away assets during your lifetime, but if you try to dispose of assets to exclude them from your estate for Inheritance Tax, you may still be liable for Inheritance Tax (this includes lifetime gifts over £3,000).
+Rules on lifetime gifts are complicated, so you should seek expert legal and financial advice.

-Rowlinsons can help you understand your options so you can make the most of your wealth to benefit future generations without being charged more than necessary.
+Rowlinsons can help you understand your options to effectively manage your wealth to benefit future generations without being charged more than necessary.

 Inheritance Tax planning is a complicated process.
-There are many different options to consider when minimising the IHT chargeable to your estate so you can maximise the inheritance you pass on.
+There are many options to consider when minimising the Inheritance Tax chargeable to your estate to maximise the inheritance you pass on.

 These strategies are complex, which is why it’s essential to speak to an expert.
-Rowlinsons solicitors can provide clear, effective advice on inheritance tax planning to help you understand your options and show you the steps you can take so you can leave more behind for your loved ones.
+Rowlinsons solicitors can provide clear, beneficial advice on Inheritance Tax planning to help you understand your options and show you the steps you can take so you can leave more behind for your loved ones.

 Contact our Inheritance Tax Planning Solicitors

-Our friendly and approachable team have many years of experience within Estate Administration to help you with inheritance tax planning.
-Our expertise and high reputation within the law industry means that we can help deliver results, acting swiftly with accuracy.
+Our friendly and approachable team have years of estate administration experience to help you with Inheritance Tax planning.
+Our expertise and high reputation within the law industry means we can help deliver results, acting swiftly with accuracy.

-You can be assured that you are receiving a high-quality service where we are on hand to help you, no matter the issue.
+You can feel confident that you are receiving a high-quality service where we are on hand to help you, whatever the issue.
 Our well-regarded solicitors in Cheshire will work with you to resolve matters and ensure that the future is planned for in a time of rising house prices.

 To make an appointment please call 01928 735 333 or click here for a call back.